pikesley/insulin/README.md

     insulin day DATE

-Show stats for date DATE (in YYYY-MM-DD format) - defaults to 'today' if no date supplied.
+to show stats for date DATE (in YYYY-MM-DD format) - defaults to 'today' if no date supplied.
 Note that insulin considers events that occur up to 04:00 as part of the previous actual day (because sometimes we stay up late, right?).
 Output will look something like

     2012-07-06
               06:50:54 BST glucose                6.4 mmol/L